Foresight Group Executes Share Buyback Program - TipRanks.com

 More about Foresight Group Holdings Ltd.

-Founded in 1984, Foresight Group Holdings Limited is a leading investment manager specializing in real assets and capital for growth, with operations across the UK, Europe, and Australia.
+Foresight Group Holdings Limited is a leading investment manager specializing in real assets and providing capital for growth, with operations across the UK, Europe, and Australia.
 The company focuses on investment opportunities that support the energy transition, decarbonization, nature recovery, and the economic potential of ambitious companies.
-As a constituent of the FTSE 250 index, Foresight offers a diversified range of private and public funds, complemented by retail market investment solutions, all aimed at building a sustainable future.
+Foresight is part of the FTSE 250 index and offers a range of private and public funds, alongside investment solutions for the retail market, all aimed at building a sustainable future.

 Technical Sentiment Signal: Strong Buy